Older People's Champions

 What needs to happen?

-We will be asking councils who do not currently have a Champion to establish the position and seeking support for the role from the Minister for Older People and COSLA (the national association of Scottish councils).
+We have asked councils who do not currently have a Champion to establish the position.
+We are also seeking support for the role from the Minister for Equalities and Older People and COSLA (the national association of Scottish councils).

 Want to get involved?